zer0cache/matic-docs/docs/maintain/validator/core-components/transaction-fees.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

+# Transaction Fees

-Each [block producer](../../glossary#block-producer) on the [Bor](../../glossary#bor) layer is given a certain percentage of the transaction fees collected in each block.
+Each [block producer](/docs/maintain/glossary#block-producer) on the [Bor](/docs/maintain/glossary#bor) layer is given a certain percentage of the transaction fees collected in each block.

 The selection of producers for any given span is dependent on the validator’s ratio in the overall stake.
-The remaining transaction fees flow through the same funnel as the rewards which get shared among all validators working at the [Heimdall](../../glossary#heimdall) layer.
+The remaining transaction fees flow through the same funnel as the rewards which get shared among all validators working at the [Heimdall](/docs/maintain/glossary#heimdall) layer.